Sojourn probabilities in tubes and pathwise irreversibility for It\^o processes: Conclusions

 Our work elucidates the geometry behind mathematical attempts to obtain a finite limiting-ratio for pairs of sojourn probabilities \cite{stratonovich_probability_1971,williams_probability_1981,fujita_onsager-machlup_1982,ikeda_stochastic_1989}.
 These works do not consider the sojourn probability to remain within a moving ball (defined with respect to the standard Euclidean norm) centered at a reference path, but instead the sojourn probability to remain within more complicated geometrical shapes, which are not necessarily centered at the reference path.
-Because these definitions of the tubular neighborhood use the diffusion tensor of the underlying stochastic dynamics, this tensor needs to be known to measure such finite-radius sojourn probabilities in an experiment.
+Since these definitions of the tubular neighborhood use the diffusion tensor of the underlying stochastic dynamics, this diffusion tensor needs to be inferred before such finite-radius sojourn probabilities can be measured.
 More so, from an experimental point of view it is more natural to simply consider a constant-radius tube with respect to the metric of the ambient Euclidean space.
-The corresponding sojourn probability is, for one-dimensional systems, quantified by our explicit results Eqs.~\eqref{eq:scenario1_free_diffusion}, \eqref{eq:scenario1_Lagrangian}.
+The corresponding sojourn probability is for one-dimensional systems quantified by our explicit results Eqs.~\eqref{eq:scenario1_free_diffusion}, \eqref{eq:scenario1_Lagrangian}, which we compare to experimental measurements in the accompanying Ref.~\cite{accompanying_paper_short}.

-While limiting ratios of sojourn probabilities for arbitrary pairs of paths do not leads to finite results, a pair consisting of forward and reverse path does.
-This implies that limits of sojourn probabilities can be used to quantify irreversibility along individual paths, and indeed for $N=1$ our results recover established formulas for the path-wise entropy production \cite{seifert_entropy_2005,bo_functionals_2019,kappler_irreversibility_2020}.
+While limiting ratios of sojourn probabilities for arbitrary pairs of paths do not lead to finite results, a pair consisting of forward and reverse path does.
+This implies that limits of sojourn probabilities can be used to quantify irreversibility along individual paths, and indeed for $N=1$ our results recover established formulas for the path-wise entropy production \cite{seifert_entropy_2005,bo_functionals_2019,kappler_measurement_2022}.